-I.) Introduction & Set Up
+2a.
+Introduction & Set Up

-- 2) Activate Geopak by clicking on the dropdown Applications → GEOPAK → Activate GEOPAK - 3) Click the Civil Workflows option from the Task menu.
-This will make the basic Road Tools readily accessible in the Main Task options at the top.
+2) Click the Civil Workflows option from the Task menu.
+This will make the basic Road Tools readily accessible.in the Main Task options at the top.

 Civil Workflows makes most tools from Geopak Suite available in the Task menu.